uzumakiNaruto2002/Quirk-Chat/README.md

 - Socket.io: A library that enables real-time, bidirectional communication between web clients and servers.
 Socket.io forms the core of Quirk Chat's real-time chat functionality.

 - MongoDB: A NoSQL database that offers scalability and flexibility for storing and retrieving user information and chat messages.
 MongoDB integrates seamlessly with Quirk Chat's Node.js backend.

-- MultiAvatar: An external API.
-Multiavatar is a multicultural avatar generator, which is free to use and open source.

-# Deployment🖥️
-The site's server code is uploaded on render.com and frontend (public or client) code is uploaded through Netlify.

-# License📄
-Quirk Chat is open source and available under the MIT License.

-A special thanks to Kishan Sheth.
-Thank you for choosing Quirk Chat!
-We hope you enjoy using our real-time chat application and have meaningful conversations with others.